/tag/programming

 Overview Nvidia Clara Parabricks is a GPU-accelerated software suite for performing secondary analysis of next generation sequencing (NGS) DNA and RNA data.
 It contains GPU-enabled versions of popular bioinformatics tools such as the aligners BWA-Mem and STAR.

-Loading the container On Rivanna, Clara Parabricks is available as an Apptainer container.
+Loading the container On the HPC system, Clara Parabricks is available as an Apptainer container.
 To load the clara-parabricks container module, you can type:

 module load apptainer clara-parabricks The load command will load a default version of Clara Parabricks, unless another version is specified.
 To see the available versions, type:

-module spider clara-parabricks Running Clara Parabricks tools The Clara Parabricks container on Rivanna includes many bioinformatics tools for genomics and transcriptomics.
+module spider clara-parabricks Running Clara Parabricks tools The Clara Parabricks container on the HPC system includes many bioinformatics tools for genomics and transcriptomics.

 Overview R is a programming language that often is used for data analytics, statistical programming, and graphical visualization.

-Loading the R module On Rivanna, R is available through our module system.
+Loading the R module On the UVA HPC system, R is available through our module system.
 For example, to load R, you can type:

 module load goolf R Notice that we included goolf in the load command.
 There are two reasons why including goolf is important: